-FRANKFORT, Ky. - Some lawmakers are pressing again to overturn what they call an archaic law banning the sale of liquor during voting hours on Election Day.
+FRANKFORT, Ky.
+(AP) - Some lawmakers are pressing again to overturn what they call an archaic law banning the sale of alcoholic beverages during voting hours on Election Day.

-Simpson, who has been pressing to lift Kentucky's ban since 2006, said he will introduce a bill when the legislature convenes early next year that would allow communities that object to Election Day liquor sales to continue the ban.
-By doing that, he's hopeful he can get more lawmakers to support changing a law that dates back to Prohibition.
+Simpson, who has been pressing to lift the ban since 2006, said he will introduce a bill in the next session that would allow communities that object to Election Day liquor sales to opt out.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 A veteran from Fort Thomas was one of at least 15 people killed in a suicide car bombing in the Afghan capital of Kabul Thursday.